yahoojapan/k2hash/feature.md

 # Feature

 ## Flexible installation
 We provide suitable K2HASH installation for your OS.
-If you use Ubuntu, CentOS, Fedora or Debian, you can easily install it from [packagecloud.io] (https://packagecloud.io/antpickax/stable).
-Even if you use none of them, you can use it by [Build] (https://k2hash.antpick.ax/build.html) by yourself.
+If you use Ubuntu, CentOS, Fedora or Debian, you can easily install it from [packagecloud.io](https://packagecloud.io/antpickax/stable).
+Even if you use none of them, you can use it by [Build](https://k2hash.antpick.ax/build.html) by yourself.

 ## Sub Key
 The most characteristic of K2HASH is Sub-Key, K2HASH can not only store a value corresponding to a key, but also link another key as a child to the key.